Find Grad Schools

 46 Yearly Graduations

 The 9th most popular school in the country for fine arts majors who are seeking their master's degree is New York Academy of Art.
 Each year, around 0 students seeking various degrees attend the university.
 During the most recent year for which we have data, 46 people received their master's degree in fine arts from New York Academy of Art.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 66% were women.
-Those who complete their master's degree in fine arts at New York Academy of Art make a median salary of 32,650.
+Of these students, 67% were women and 21% were members of underrepresented racial-ethnic groups.

 #10